A statistical study of the metallicity of core-collapse supernovae based on VLT/MUSE integral-field-unit spectroscopy: Introduction

 Early studies on SN metallicity relied on long-slit spectroscopy \citep{Anderson2010,Modjaz2011, Leloudas2011,Sanders2012,Taddia2015} or even used the metallicity of the entire host galaxy as a proxy \citep{Langer2006,Prieto2008,Neill2011,Lunnan2014}.
 It has been suggested, however, that a high spatial resolution is necessary for the accurate measurement of SN metallicity based on gas emission lines from the environment \citep{Niino2015}.
 In more recent years, integral-field-unit (IFU) spectroscopy has been used to investigate SN metallicity \citep{Kuncarayakti2012Mass,Kuncarayakti2013,Kuncarayakti2013b,Kuncarayakti2015,Kuncarayakti2018,Galbany2014,galbany2016,Galbany2018,pessi2023,Moriya2023}.
-Instead of a single point or slit, IFU has the capability of acquiring spatially resolved spectral information over a significant portion of sky.
+Instead of a single point or slit, IFU has the capability of acquiring spatially resolved spectral information over a relatively large fields of view.
 This is important to reveal the complexity of the SN environment.
-A generally increasing trend in metallicity has been suggested for IIP $\rightarrow$ IIb $\rightarrow$ Ib $\rightarrow$ Ic, correctlated with the degree of envelope stripping.
+A generally increasing trend in metallicity has been suggested for IIP $\rightarrow$ IIb $\rightarrow$ Ib $\rightarrow$ Ic, correlated with the degree of envelope stripping.